Maria Pierina De Micheli: Early years

 She was born Giuseppina De Micheli in Milan on 11 September 1890.
-She had been aware from an early age of the Holy Face of Jesus devotion, which had been started almost a century earlier by a French Carmelite nun, Sister Marie of St Peter, of Tours, France.
-Giuseppina joined the Congregation of the Daughters of the Immaculate Conception in October 1913, and took the name Sister Maria Pierina on 16 May 1914, when she made her vows.
+She had been aware from an early age of the Holy Face of Jesus devotion, which had been started almost a century earlier by a French Discalced Carmelite, Mary of Saint Peter, of Tours, France.
+Giuseppina joined the Congregation of the Daughters of the Immaculate Conception in October 1913, and took the name Maria Pierina on 16 May 1914, when she made her vows.
 She was then sent to the motherhouse in Buenos Aires, Argentina, where she remained until 1921.
 While there, her attachment to the Holy Face devotion grew stronger.
 After her return to Milan she was eventually elected as the mother superior of her house and began to spread the devotion.